questionlp/linhpham.org_jekyll/_posts/2025-07-01-wait-wait-stats-updates-july-2025.md

 layout: post
 title:  "Wait Wait Stats Updates: July 2025"
 date:   2025-07-01 21:00:00 -0700
-tags:   waitwait update
+tags:   stats waitwait update
 ---

 In the past month, I have been working on a couple of updates for the Wait Wait Stats Project sites and the infrastructure that hosts the sites.
 I will be covering those updates and changes in this blog post.

-## Update on the Server Infrastructure Changes
+### Update on the Server Infrastructure Changes

 **Update 2025-07-02:** I just fixed the broken MySQL database replication between the two web application servers.
 I will need to bolster the monitoring of the database servers in the coming weeks.